-3.1 Physico-chemical parameters (general water quality parameters)
+Physico-chemical parameters (general water quality parameters)

-Both, the quantity and quality of water get affetcted as the water from the river is either being divereted for various beneficial uses (canals for irrigation, industrial and drinking purposes) or by the sewage from the cities and agricultural run off from other areas 5 flowing into the river.
-The water quality of all the three stretches covered during different sampling campaign is shown in Table 4.
-Water guality in mountainous stretch (UK stretch) is very good, with high DO levels (DO{avg} (mg l-1) = 7.7±0.6), very low EC, TDS and TOC, indicating no significant pollution load in this stretch.
-The lower organic loading from the small cities of UK and high flow in the river keeps the stretch relatively 10 clean.
-In this stretch, the major class 1 cities on Ganges are Rishikesh and Haridwar, where 3 STPs are in operation.
-The STPs remove 61-93% organic matter present in the sewage (CPCB report, 2009).
-Domestic sewage is major contributor of pollution in this stretch, which is more significant towards the end of this stretch where the last sampling point is situated, i.e. Haridwar and Rishikesh.
-Kumar et al. (2010), reported that water quality of UK river stretch is of category A as per CPCB river classification, except for the stretch downstream of Haridwar, the last sampling point of the campaign 1.
+Both, the quantity and quality of water get affected as the water from the river is either being diverted for various beneficial uses (canals for irrigation, industrial and drinking purposes) or by the sewage from the cities and agricultural runoff from other areas flowing into the river.
+The water quality of all the three stretches covered during different sampling campaigns is shown in Table 4.
+Water quality in mountainous stretch (UK stretch) is very good, with high DO levels $(DO{avg} (mg L^{-1}) = 7.7 + 0.6)$, very low EC, TDS and TOC, indicating no significant pollution load in this stretch.
+The lower organic loading from the small cities of UK and high flow in the river keeps the stretch relatively clean.
+In this stretch, the major class 1 cities on the Ganges are Rishikesh and Haridwar, where 3 sewage treatment plants (STPs) are in operation.
+The STPs reduce 61-93 % organic loadings and half of trace contaminants present in the sewage (CPCB report, 2009; Mutiyar and Mittal, 2013).
+Domestic sewage is the major contributor of pollution in this stretch, which is more significant towards the end of this stretch where the last sampling point is situated, i.e. Haridwar and Rishikesh.
+Kumar et al. (2010) reported that the water quality of UK river stretch is of category A as per CPCB river classification, except for the stretch downstream of Haridwar, the last sampling point of the campaign 1.
 Results revealed similar situation in this study (Table 4).
-The UP stretch is the longest stretch of the sampling campaign, including many rivers and the sub-basins of Ramganga, Ghaghra and Gomti river.
-The total discharge of wastewater from this zone 20 to Ganga Basin is second maximum after Delhi.
-The water quality in the stretch is affected by domestic and industrial discharges, and agricultural runoff.
-The DO levels in all the samples were in the range of $1-6.5 \text{ mg l}^{-1}$ (DO{avg} (mg l-1) = 6.5 ± 1.4), however this zone has some of the worst polluted stretches, including Kanpur and Allahabad trends on water quality in Ganga Basin (CPCB, 2009) showed that river water quality of this stretch is fine except maximum BOD_5 levels, in Kannauj - Gazipur segment.
-In Bihar, no sewage treatment plant was found during the sampling campaigns.
-The total installed sewage treatment capacity is 84 mld against total discharge of 671 mld
+The UP stretch is the longest stretch of the sampling campaign, including many rivers and the sub-basins of the Ramganga, Ghaghra and Gomti river.
+The total discharge of wastewater from this zone to Ganga basin is second maximum after Delhi.
+The water quality in